Last updated:

 The Canadian Interagency Forest Fire Centre (CIFFC) coordinates resource sharing, mutual aid and information sharing including, facilitation of wildfire cooperation and coordination.

-CIFFC’s National Situation Report is published daily between May and August and provides information on fire activity from the previous calendar day, including seasonal cumulative.
+CIFFC’s National Situation Report is published daily between May and August (weekly in shoulder seasons as needed) and provides information on fire activity from the previous calendar day, including seasonal cumulative.

 Alberta

-In Alberta, there are 116 active fires, including one carry-over fire from 2023.
-As of Aug.
-13, 60 fires are under control, 45 are being held and 11 are out of control.
+In Alberta, there are 60 active fires, including one carry-over fire from 2023.
+As of Sept.
+26, 48 fires are under control, 12 are being held and one is out of control.
+In addition to the 60 fires burning currently, there have been 1,104 fires to date, which burned 1.7 million acres.

 British Columbia (BC)